 There are no radiated limits below 30 MHz and neither radiated nor conducted requirements from 9 kHz to 150 kHz.

+[There are product specific standards that deal with radiated emissions below 30MHz e.g toothbrushes/ ovens find the references – check these]

 The conducted and radiated limits apply at all frequencies except those designated as ISM bands.
 Therefore if a device has a fundamental operating frequency inside the ISM bands then the fundamental frequency is excluded from the requirements.
 Devices that have a fundamental operating frequency that is not within an ISM band will have to meet the conducted and radiated requirements even at the fundamental operating frequency (noting the frequency range limitations identified above).

-[Information about the ERM and TCAM discussion and the open questions – maybe this is covered already above]
+(See Scope)

 6.3 [Human RF Exposure – TBD]